FAQs About Online RN to BSN Programs

 Can I Go to School and Work Full Time?

 Yes.
-Online RN to BSN programs are tailored to working nurses and take their needs into consideration.
+Online RN to BSN programs are tailored to working nurses and consider their needs and circumstances.
 You can study whenever it’s convenient, whether that’s on a lunch break, on your day off or at night after the kids are in bed.
 You can even listen to your professor’s lectures on the way to work or while stuck in traffic.
 Your virtual classroom is available wherever you go.

 STU’s accelerated seven-week courses give students the flexibility to fit school around work or family obligations.
 While earning a BSN can be challenging, online study makes it possible for RNs to enjoy all the benefits that come with a bachelor’s degree.